Dopp-IO/HT07-BeamNG/README.md

 # HT07-BeamNG
 BeamNG Model of HyTech Racing's HT07 Competition Vehicle

-Place this repository in your `mods/unpacked` folder.
+Clone this repository in `mods/unpacked/ht07` and rename the repository's folder to `vehicles`.